ly-paravano/ABM/FinalProject.md

   * Origin - Origin administrative region
   * Destination - Destination administrative region
   * Distance - Distance between origin and destination administrative region in meters.
-  * OriginNTL - Nighttime lights in origin administrative region
+  * OriginNTL - Night-time lights in origin administrative region
-  * DestinationNTL - Nighttime lights in destination administrative region
+  * DestinationNTL - Night-time lights in destination administrative region
   * Migration - Individuals who chose to migrate from origin to destination administrative regions

 * Describe your OD matrix and how it is used to model migration across the administrative subdivisions that comprise your selected location.

-  My OD matrix uses distance and nighttime lights to predict migration between administrative regions.
-As we saw in Figure 1.8, log(distance) has an inverse relationship to log(migration) and we can assume that individuals who want to migrate to areas with more nighttime lights.
+  My OD matrix uses distance and night-time lights to predict migration between administrative regions.
+As we saw in Figure 1.8, log(distance) has an inverse relationship to log(migration) and we can assume that individuals who want to migrate to areas with more night-time lights.

 #### Figure 2.2: Relationship between log(distance) and log(migration) for Gabon.